Light & airy homemade madeleines with delicious buttery lemon flavor.

 - Bake for 10-12 minutes.
 The madeleines are done when the tops spring back after lightly pressed with your finger.
 Invert the pan onto the counter.
 Transfer the warm madeleines to a wire rack to lightly cool.

 - Dust with confectioners’ sugar, if desired, before serving.
 Madeleines are best enjoyed right after baking, so I don’t have any make-ahead tips.
 They dry out very quickly; I find baked and covered madeleines lose their texture even after 1 day!
+For this reason, I don’t recommend freezing them either.
+You’ll lose a lot of texture.

 - Special Tools: KitchenAid Stand Mixer | 5-qt Tilt-Head Glass Measuring Bowl | Zester | Spatula | Pastry Brush | Madeleine Pan | Sifter | Glass Mugs